OYEEEEDORYAA/AnonX/README.md

 - AI based Bot based on powerful Database.

-### Some Important Vars ⚡
+# Some Important Vars ⚡

-- API_ID | Get it from my.telegram.org
+- 'API_ID' | Get it from my.telegram.org
-- API_HASH | Get it from my.telegram.org
+- 'API_HASH' | Get it from my.telegram.org
-- TOKEN | from @BotFather
+- 'TOKEN' | from @BotFather
-- OWNER_ID | DM any management bot and send /id and get that
+- 'OWNER_ID' | DM any management bot and send /id and get that
-- DEV_USERS | same as OWNER_ID
+- 'DEV_USERS' | same as OWNER_ID
-- String | Telethon string
+- 'String' | Telethon string

 # Installation ⬇️